-6. Install spinning organizers for taller items
+6. Install revolving organizers for easy access

 A Lazy Susan is the ideal solution for organizing spices and storing oils and condiments together.
-These spinning inserts will make your kitchen cabinets appear much more organized, and—like the shelf inserts—will save you from reaching around in the back of the cupboards for the right container mid-food prep.
+These spinning inserts will make your kitchen cabinets appear much more organized, and, like the shelf inserts, will save you from reaching around in the back of the cupboards for the right container mid-food prep.

 An incredibly handy kitchen organization tool, you can nest similar sets of pots and pans together while still keeping them separate (and easy to grab).
 Keeping them organized this way also means that they are less likely to scratch one another, guaranteeing that yours will stay in top condition for longer.

 8. Use cabinet dividers for chopping boards, slim pans and platters

 Try it in a kitchen cupboard on the lower level of your room, or on top of your cabinets, if you have space.
 A divider not only looks aesthetically pleasing but will also help keep your boards in better condition by keeping them separated and dry.

-9. Install a magic cupboard in lower cabinets if you can
+9. Install pull-out solutions in lower cabinets